-VI.D.1.c.
-Black Belt competitors are also required to state their current rank.
-VI.D.2.
+VI.D.1.a.
 For bracketed forms, the above protocol is not used.
 The Referee will check all forms being performed and athlete's rank prior to the start of competition.

 General Rules and Regulations for Team Form Competition

 Article I. Competition Rules